PascalSenn/react-controlled-reflow/README.md

 This issues in a massive overhead.
-A form usually doesn't have to rerender totally if the state changes.
+A form usually doesn't have to rerender totally when the state changes.

 Just wrap the component with `Reflow` and stop unnecessary render cycles.